Aktive134/reddit-clone-api/README.md

  ## Project description.

-An API that mocks a section of Reddit, it that allows users to create a sign-up and login, and perform the following -create a subreddit
+An API that mocks a section of Reddit, it allows users to create a sign-up and login, and perform the following -create a subreddit
 -create a post under a subreddit
 -create a comment on the post